mohanson/pyckb/README.md

 ## Usage

 By default, pyckb is configured on the develop.
-To switch networks, see `ckb.config`.
+To switch networks, use `pyckb.config.current = pyckb.config.mainnet`.

 **example/addr.py**